5 Ways Soy May Help Women With PCOS

 Soy Improves Metabolic Health

 Women with PCOS tend to suffer from weight gain and acne because of lowered metabolism.
 Unfortunately, this triggers conditions linked to decreased metabolism, such as high blood pressure, type 2 diabetes, and heart diseases.
-When women suffering from PCOS take soy regularly, they tend to have enhanced metabolic rates meaning that they can use up the food to create energy rather than store it up as fat, leading to excess weight gain and related complications.
+When women suffering from PCOS take soy regularly, they tend to have enhanced metabolic rates, meaning that they can use up the food to create energy rather than store it up as fat, leading to excess weight gain and related complications.
 Include soy in one form or another to gain from it.

 May Lower Androgen Levels

-Any PCOS patient is known too well how frustrating these hormones can get.
+Any PCOS patient knows too well how frustrating these hormones can get.
 In most cases, many androgens will worsen PCOS symptoms, such as acne, hair loss, and facial hair.
 Women tend to adopt male-like features.
 Sing soy regularly leads to a reduction of androgen levels in women with PCOS.
 It is believed that insulin reduction also triggers a decrease in androgens, consequently reducing the undesirable symptoms.
-Additionally, soy may also increase the sex-hormone-binding globulin (SHBG) in your bloodstream.
-This protein tightly binds hormones like testosterone, thus reducing its effects on women with PCOS.
-If you have been struggling with acne and facial hair, then consider adding soy to your diet.

 May Boost Fertility

-Does not Affect Thyroid
+Does not Affect the Thyroid

 Final Thoughts